 Refurbishing the MFJ-264 Dummy Load

 At a recent fleamarket I purchased an MFJ-264 dummy load for what I thought was a good price.
 Caveat Emptor!
 It measured near 50 ohms alright but when I got home I opened it up and I found a big surprise.
 The huge resistor inside was bridged by a well-cooked 270 ohm 2 watt resistor!
 When I removed this resistor, the original dummy load measured 67 ohms!
 I don't know if it was 67 ohms from the factory or because of abuse, but I did know that I didn't like it at all.
 When you think about it, 1500 watts with no fan or cooling oil for more than a few seconds would certainly leave a dummy load resistor "well done".

 I wondered if a 50 ohm, 100 (or so) watt non-inductive resistor was available and how much it cost.
 A search on DigiKey did not turn up anything like the original, but I did find a series of high-power non-inductive resistors such as the Caddock Electronics MP9000 series power film resistors.
 I chose to use two MP9100-25.0-1% units in series.
 These are 25 ohm, 100 watt, 1% non-inductive resistors in TO-247 plastic packages.
 They have a ceramic block exposed on the back for better contact to a heat sink.
 Here is the result:

-Another thing, the SO-239 has only 2 screws and they didn't even use lock washers.
+Another thing, the SO-239 had only 2 screws and they didn't even use lock washers.
 I would strongly advise anyone with a unit like this to replace the screws with longer ones and use lockwashers.
 My modified unit does not use the case as a conductor anymore.

 Back to Other Projects Page